-- 3. Background - a.
-Customer / Sponsor - This is the first semester for the Zero CommunIITy iPro.
-At this time we do not have any official sponsors.
-However we do have a consultant from A. Epstein & Sons.
-Jeremy Poling, Senior Sustainability Analyst will be acting as an informational resource for the team throughout the semester. - This IPRO grew from the interest of surrounding Chicago municipalities.
-Currently we have two municipalities we will use as potential customers for our project.
-These municipalities are the Village of Oak Park and Evanston, IL.
-We plan on presenting our research and ideas to individuals in the Planning Department of Oak Park and Evanston in hopes of influencing their approach to community planning and development. - b.User problems - A large part of the struggle in the design of this model community will be trying to reduce the amount of energy and resources consumed not only in the construction of the community, but also in the daily life of the future residents.
+- a.
+Customer / Sponsor - This IPRO is a continuation of IPRO 323 (Zero CommunIITy).
+Currently we do not have an official sponsor, However, we will continue with our project plan regardless of this fact.
+The site location being consider is in the City of Evanston, and for this reason we will consider them our Customers for the duration of this project. - We plan on presenting our research and ideas to individuals in the Planning Department of Evanston in hopes of influencing their approach to community planning and development. - We will highlight to the City of Evanston the superiority of our design through its cost, efficiency and overall aesthetics. - b.
+User problems - A large part of the struggle in the design of this model community will be trying to reduce the amount of energy and resources consumed not only in the construction of the community, but also in the daily life of the future residents.
+Minimizing the cost while maximizing efficiency of the model appears to be the main issue of the project.
 This may require pushing the envelope of commonly accepted ideas about the way communities are planned and inhabited, as well as challenging common ideas about life in an American suburban home. - c.
 Science and technology - The technologies can be divided into two categories.
-The first is passive systems, which include designing around proper solar orientation, the use of cross ventilation, the use of sustainable materials, etc. The next category, active systems, involves the use of technologies such a geothermal heat pumps, solar collectors, etc. We would like to confront this project by implementing various sustainable technologies available to develop sustainable lifestyles while maintaining a similar quality of life as is current common. - d.
+The first is passive systems, which include designing around proper solar orientation, the use of cross ventilation, the use of sustainable materials, etc. The next category, active systems, involves the use of technologies such a geothermal heat pumps, solar collectors, etc. We would like to confront this project by implementing various sustainable technologies available to develop sustainable lifestyles while maintaining the current quality of life. - d.
 Historical precedents - There are several communities which have been designed to be environmentally-friendly.
-However, one in particular, stands out as exceptional: the Beddington Zero Energy Development.
-This 99 house scheme utilizes renewable on-site sources to generate its power.
-Additionally, the rooms were designed around proper solar orientation, windows are triple glazed, and walls have high thermal insulation to prevent heat loss.
-All in all, England's "bedzed" project represents a quality environmentally-friendly housing scheme which is actually built and performing as it should.

-e.
+The previous iPro 323 created a model that worked very well to create the net zero community but, being theoretical, did not delve deep enough into the financial aspect of today's housing market.We will use their platform and continue their research while also looking at completed communities such as Dockside Green in Victoria, British Columbia, Canada as well as a new development, Geos Neighborhood, currently in the design and marketing stage in between Denver and Boulder Colorado. - e.
 Ethical issues